microsoft/nni/docs/source/compression/compression_evaluator.rst

+.. _compression-evaluator:

 Compression Evaluator
 =====================

-The ``Evaluator`` is used to package the training and evaluation process for models with similar topologies.
+The ``Evaluator`` is used to package the training and evaluation process for a targeted model.
 To explain why NNI needs an ``Evaluator``, let's first look at the general process of model compression in NNI.

 In model pruning, some algorithms need to prune according to some intermediate variables (gradients, activations, etc.) generated during the training process,